Also known as: Sleepiness - during the day, Hypersomnia or Somnolence

 Drowsiness refers to feeling abnormally sleepy during the day.
 People who are drowsy may fall asleep in inappropriate situations or at inappropriate times.

-For drowsiness due to medications, talk to your health care provider about switching or stopping your medications.
-DO NOT CHANGE MEDICATIONS WITHOUT FIRST TALKING TO YOUR HEALTH CARE PROVIDER.
+For drowsiness due to medicines, talk to your provider about switching or stopping your medicines.
+But, DO NOT stop taking or change your medicine without first talking to your provider.

-The doctor will examine you to determine the cause of your drowsiness.
-The doctor will investigate your sleep patterns, and you'll have a psychological profile taken.
+Your provider will examine you to determine the cause of your drowsiness.
+You will be asked about your sleep patterns and health.
+Questions may include: